S3cur3Th1sSh1t/ssdp-poisoning/README.md

   -u URL, --url URL     Redirect to this URL (ex: '-u http://google.com').
-                        Works with templates that do a POST for logon forms and with templates including the custom redirect JavaScript (see README for more info)
+                        Works with templates that do a POST for logon forms and with templates including the custom redirect JavaScript (see README for more info).
 ```

 # Templates